saltastroops/saao-shared-jenkins-library/README.md

 ![Allure settings](doc/images/allure_settings.png)

-Save the settings by clicking on the Save button at the bottom of the page.
+Save the settings by clicking on the "Save" button at the bottom of the page.

 #### An important caveat